 Access limited to 3 simultaneous users.

-Statista is a statistics portal to the world of data and facts from thousands of sources onto a single platform.
-Categorized into subject sectors, Statista provides patrons with direct access to relevant quantitative facts on finance, media & marketing, politics, telecommunications, sports & recreation and many more areas of interest.
+A statistics portal to the world of data and facts, categorized by subjects, and provides quantitative facts on finance, media & marketing, politics, telecommunications, sports & recreation and many more areas of interest.
 Sources of information include market researchers, trade publications, scientific journals, and government databases.
-Statistical data can be downloaded directly into PowerPoint, Excel, and JPG formats.

 Formerly known as SimplyMap, a web-based mapping application that lets users create professional-quality thematic maps and reports using powerful demographic, business, and marketing variables.
 Custom information can be exported to Excel, PDF, Microsoft Word and more.